bjduarte/hapticVision/README.md

 Run the main python method.
 Place the wanted video inside the video folder and change the video_name variable to the name of the video.

 Program outputs the predicted depth, distance, height and width, and angle from camera of detected objects.
-Note, the program has problems detecing these outputs for objects within 10 feet of the Camera.
+Note, the program is slightly innaccurate for outputs within 10 feet of the Camera.